scrapinghub/web-poet/docs/intro/tutorial.rst

 ``title`` attribute to store the book title.

 ``Book`` is a minimal class designed specifically for this tutorial.
-In real web-poet projects, you will often define item classes with many more attributes.
+In real web-poet projects, you will usually define item classes with many more attributes.

 Also mind that, while in this tutorial you use ``Book`` only for data from 1